strangebuzz/cache-watcher/README.md

-# Sfcw: the SymFony Cache Watcher
+# Sfcw: the SymFony Cache Watcher 🧙‍♀️

-Sfcw is a small Go program that will watch your Symfony files and refresh your cache when needed so you don't have to wait when refreshing your browser.
+Sfcw is a small Go program that watches your Symfony files and refreshes your cache when needed so you don't have to wait when refreshing your browser.

 Its goal is to improve the [Developer Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony (DX).

 <img src="https://raw.githubusercontent.com/strangebuzz/sfcw/master/logos/sfcw_400w.png" alt="The Sfcw mascot" align="right" />

-## How does it work?
+## How does it work? 🤔

 The program "watches" your files (.env, yaml, twig) and as soon as it detects a modification it will call the symfony `cache:warmup` command to refresh the cache.
 It's important to understand that the program will not create nor delete files on your filesystem.

-## Installation
+## Installation 🛠️

 You can either build the program yourself (this means that you must have a working Go developement environment) or you can download an executable (download links below).
 The program was developped with **go1.14.2**.

-### Compiling the program
+### Compiling the program ⚙️

 ```terminal
 $ git clone git@github.com:strangebuzz/sfcw.git